leiluk1/med-lvlm-interpret/README.md

-# Medical LVLM-Interpret: An Interpretability Tool for Large Vision-Language Models
+# Medical LVLM-Interpret: An interpretability tool for medical VLM

-This repository provides the implementation for LVLM-Interpret tool specifically adapted for use with the LLaVA model's medical version -- LLaVA-Med.
+This repository provides the implementation for LVLM-Interpret tool specifically adapted for use with the LLaVA model's medical version - LLaVA-Med.

+## Project structure

+- `notebooks/demo_llava_med.ipynb` — Main notebook for running the interpretability experiment.
+- `LLaVA-Med/` — LLaVA-Med model submodule.
+- `lvlm-interpret/` — LVLM-Interpret supporting components.

 ## Set up for the interpretability part